mosip/documentation/docs/Master-Data-Services-Functionality.md

 12. API should only allow creation of one record at a time and should restrict bulk creation
 13. API should audit the relevant data when the API is called successfully or when an error is encountered

-### C. Fetch List of Holidays based on a Registration Center ID, a Year and a Language Code
+### Fetch List of Holidays based on a Registration Center ID, a Year and a Language Code

 On receiving a request to fetch the list of Holidays with the input parameters (Registration Center ID, Year and Language Code), the system fetches the list of Holidays  mapped to a Registration Center and for the year and Language Code received in input parameter as per the below steps:

 1. Validates if the received request contains the following input parameters